LouisMazel/maz-ui/packages/docs/docs/components/maz-picker.md

 - `inline`: [see example](#inline)

-- `auto-close`: the picker will be automatically closed after the user select
+- `auto-close`: the picker will be automatically closed after the user has selected a value

 ## Multiple Pickers